michaelpearce21/CI_MS1_DAL/README.md

 #### Media acknoweldgements:

 As stated above, the images for the project have come from Pexels, Unsplash and BoardGameGeek (BGG).
-ALl images were free to use, and credited in the code.
+All images were free to use, and credited in the code.
 I have credited the authors below in order also:

 * Index.html
-  * Hero image - GR Stocks on Unsplash
+  * Hero image - Christopher Paul High on Unsplash
   * Dice image - Nika Benedictova on Unsplash
   * Cafe image - Behzad Ghaffarian on Unsplash

 * Menu.html
-  * Burito image - Nishant Aneja from Pexels
+  * Burito image - Nishant Aneja on Pexels
-  * Salad image - Kei Scampa from Pexels
+  * Salad image - Kei Scampa on Pexels
-  * Burger image - Engin Akyurt from Pexels
+  * Burger image - Engin Akyurt on Pexels

 * Club.html
   * First cafe image - daan evers on Unsplash